k0kubun/clannad/FEATURES.md

   - 3.4. constant expressions
      - [x] an arithmetic constant expression
      - [ ] an address constant
-     - [ ] an address constant for an object type plus or minus an integral constant expression
   - 3.5. declarations
      - [ ] 3.5.1 Storage-class specifiers
      - 3.5.2 Type specifiers